About us

 What this site is

-We do not currently conduct first-party withdrawal tests at scale.
-That part of the brand, "we tested it ourselves", would cost real money we do not have.
-We refuse to claim tests we did not run.
+PayoutDB does not currently conduct first-party withdrawal tests at scale.
+That part of the brand, "we tested it ourselves", would cost real money the site does not have.
+The team refuses to claim tests that were not run.
 Where a first-party test does exist, the page carries the redacted transaction hash.
 Where it does not, an audit-only banner says so.

 How this site is different from a typical affiliate review

 Most crypto-casino affiliate sites are written first and audited second.
 They start from "this casino is great, here is why" and reverse-engineer the evidence.
-We work the other way around.
-We start from the on-chain data: wallets attributed to operators by independent analytics, real outgoing USDT transfers, license numbers checked against regulator registries where possible.
-We write only what the data supports.
+PayoutDB works the other way around.
+The team starts from the on-chain data: wallets attributed to operators by independent analytics, real outgoing USDT transfers, license numbers checked against regulator registries where possible.
+Content is written only where the data supports it.

 Three consequences of that:

-• A "Watchlist" status on this site is not necessarily bad.
-It means we do not yet have enough independent evidence to give the operator a stronger signal.
-We say so plainly instead of dressing the gap as a positive.
+- A "Watchlist" status on this site is not necessarily bad.
+It means there is not yet enough independent evidence to give the operator a stronger signal.
+The gap is stated plainly instead of dressed up as a positive.

-• Affiliate links are present on operator pages where we have a referral agreement.
-They carry FTC disclosure, do not affect our verdict, and are absent on Watchlist pages entirely.
+- Affiliate links are present on operator pages where a referral agreement exists.
+They carry FTC disclosure, do not affect the verdict, and are absent on Watchlist pages entirely.

 Who runs this